Know Yourself, Know Your Skills

 - If you smoke, make sure that cigarettes don’t show in your pocket, pocketbook or on your breath.

-- Avoid frangrances because you may smell like the interviewer’s mother or last boy/girlfriend or the interviewer may be allergic.
+- Avoid heavy fragrances.
+You may smell just like the interviewer’s mother or last significant other, or the interviewer may be allergic.

 - Have extra copies of your resume available.
 You may be asked to meet with a number of people.